 The genesis of African Studies and Gender Studies, particularly within the African knowledge production context, stems from two distinct but interconnected historical pathways.
-African Studies emerged mainly a response to the Eurocentric representations of the African continent.
-As Nkrumah (2013)points out, independence African intellectuals sought to reclaim their narratives from the legacy of colonial misinterpretations.
+African Studies emerged mainly response the Eurocentric as to representations of the African continent.
+As Nkrumah (2013) points out, independence African intellectuals sought to reclaim their narratives from the legacy of colonial misinterpretations.